se-edu/guides/tutorials/intellijDebugger.md

 **Video reference:** [3.09 - 3.30](https://youtu.be/1bCgzjatcr4?si=KkJw2Cri-ERmqgAJ&t=189): Set a breakpoint by clicking on the line number in the left gutter like this!
 </box>

-Purpose: Breakpoints pause program execution at specific lines of code.

-Usage: Place breakpoints at critical points where you want to examine the program state, such as method entry points or before complex operations.
+To set a breakpoint in IntelliJ IDEA:
+- Click on the line number in the left gutter.

+Breakpoints are useful for:
+- Pausing execution at method entry points
+- Examining the program state before complex operations

 ## Basic Debugger Features